usiddiki97/dotify/README.md

-# README
+# Dotify

-This README would normally document whatever steps are necessary to get the application up and running.
+Dotify is an audio streaming platform inspired by Spotify.

-Things you may want to cover:
+To build my Dotify app I used the following stack:

-* Ruby version
+* Ruby on Rails - web application framework

-* System dependencies
+* PostgreSQL - database management

 * Configuration